yorgopetsas/Python/Flask/rest-api/README.md

 ```

 4. Specify parameters for the requests.
 Register the class as a resource. "/helloworld" is the endpoint.
 By the triangle bracets we can define  parameters.
-Examples: <i>string, int, boolean<i>.
+Examples: <i>string, int, boolean</i>.
-We can have multiple parameters separating them with  forward slash "/".
-Important: When making the call have
+We can have multiple parameters separating them with  forward slash "/". <b>Important</b>: When making the call have
 to follow the order of the parameters.
 ```
 api.add_resource(HelloWorld, "/helloworld/<string:name>/<int:test>")